ivanMC-A/CompPhysProject/README.md

 ![example image](images/example.png)

 ### Example Script
 A complete, minimal working example can be found in file `rnnExamples.ipynb`.
 This is the same file mentioned in the installation section.
-Once in the projects folder in your terminal, you can run the minimal example by running the following line:
+Once in the project's folder in your terminal, you can run the minimal example by running the following line:

 ```bash
 jupyter lab rnnExamples.ipynb